 With almost everything going digital, there has been an increase in the demand for software engineers in India.
 Owing to this, India is witnessing huge growth in engineering institutes and students wishing to make their career as a software engineer.
-To know more about career as a software engineer, the salary, scope etc, read the complete article below.
-A dramatic growth in the e-commerce industry has resulted in a demand for software engineers in the country.
+To know more about how to become a software engineer, the salary, scope, etc, read the complete article below.
+Dramatic growth in the e-commerce industry has resulted in a demand for software engineers in the country.
 Over the years, the IT industry has expanded exponentially, especially with the advent of the e-commerce industry.
 Virtually all the businesses have a digital presence; due to this software engineers are required in almost every field.
 Earlier, the scope for a software engineer was very narrow as there were only a handful of fields where a software engineer could practice his/her profession.
 But now things have changed and sectors such as private and public banks and other financial institutions, education institutions and various e-commerce companies are all hiring software engineers.

 Another aspect which makes software engineering a choice for many is the remuneration.
 Software engineers are one of the highest paid professionals in the country.
 Considering the growth which the IT industry is witnessing, the future in software engineering looks bright and promising.

 “As a software engineer, you can work in almost every sector as almost all companies require software engineers to run their daily business operations.
 If you are of entrepreneurial nature and have enough expertise, you can start your own company after a few years, by taking up a number of small-scale projects and scale-up accordingly,” says Farhan Mirza, a software engineer with Tata Consultancy Services, Kolkata.